jeremiah-corrado/fem_2d/paper.md

 }
 ```

-The `Domain` structure represents the entire FEM domain, including the discretization and the basis space with which conforms to the provided continuity condition (only H(Curl) is currently implemented; however, a framework is in place for implementing H(Div) and other continuity conditions).
+The `Domain` structure represents the entire FEM domain, including the discretization and the basis space which conforms to the provided continuity condition (only H(Curl) is currently implemented; however, a framework is in place for implementing H(Div) and other continuity conditions).

 Galerkin sampling is then executed in parallel over the Domain, generating a Generalized Eigenvalue Problem.
 The Domain and a Gauss-Legendre-Quadrature grid size are provided as arguments.
 This function may also return an Error, if the Galerkin Sampling fails due to an ill-posed problem.

-The three generic arguments--designated with the turbofish (`::<>`) operator--correspond to the three lines of \autoref{eq:gen_args}.
+The three generic arguments -- designated with the turbofish operator (`::<>`) -- correspond to the three lines of \autoref{eq:gen_args}.
 The basis space can be swapped for any other space that implements the `HierCurlBasisFnSpace` Trait. `HierPoly` is a relatively simple implementation composed of exponential functions.
 A more sophisticated basis space: `HierMaxOrtho` can be included using the `max_ortho_basis` Feature Flag.
 Custom Basis Spaces can also be created by implementing the Trait.

 The `CurlCurl` and `L2Inner` integrals, which correspond to the Stiffness and Mass matrices respectively, can be swapped for any other structure that implements the `HierCurlIntegral` Trait.
 This generic interface allows users to leverage the galerkin sampling functionality against other curl-conforming problems.^[The provided functionality is obviously somewhat incomplete, as only Curl Conforming problems can be solved; however, the library's module-structure and trait-hierarchy provide a clear template for the analogous H(Div) implementation.
-There is also room for other galerking sampling and integration functionality associated with alternate continuity conditions.]
+There is also room for other galerking sampling and integration functionality associated with alternate continuity conditions.
+These methods, structures, and traits should require minimal changes to the `Domain` structure, and no changes to the `Mesh` structure.]

-The Generalized Eigenvalue Problem, can them be solved using one of the available solvers:
+The Generalized Eigenvalue Problem, can then be solved using one of the available solvers:
 ```rust
 // Dense solution (not recommended for large problems) let eigenpair = nalgebra_solve_gep(gep, target_eigenvalue).unwrap();